uniment/Objects.jl/README.md

 - Dynamic: maximum flexibility—properties can be added or changed at any time, arbitrarily.
 - Static: maximum performance—after construction, properties cannot be changed.
-- Mutable: happy medium—properties can be changed at any time, but they cannot be added and their types cannot change.
+- Mutable: happy medium—properties can be changed at any time, but their types cannot change and new ones cannot be added.

 If left unspecified, the default is `Mutable`.